AdamDKing/210104-usf-bigdata/week1/review-questions.md

 - What command moves changes from our local repo to GitHub?
 - What two commands are used in sequence to save changes to our local repo?
 - What is BASH?
-- What does the PATH environment variable do?
 - What is the JDK and what does it let us do?
 - What is the JRE and what does it let us do?
 - What's the name for the code written in .class files?